nagasella/ecsa/README.md

 ecsa::Vector<ecsa::Entity, 100> ids = table.query<100, int>(&find_entities_with_positive_x, x_limit);
 ```

 Here, the parameter we are passing is an `int`, but it could be of any type.
 Clearly, its value may change dynamically during the game, which makes this kind of queries very powerful.
-We can also run this query only on the entities processed by the `SysMovement`:
+We can also run this query only on the entities processed by `SysMovement`:

 ```cpp
 int x_limit = 200;